Ciela-Institute/caustics/paper.md

 sky.
 As more lens systems have been discovered (low thousands), they have emerged as a key tool for making precision measurements and answering pressing questions in astrophysics.
-Notable among these is the measurement of the expansion rate of the Universe [@holycow].
-Lensing also promises to unlock information about dark matter [@Hezaveh2016; @Vegetti2014], supernovae [@Rodney2021], quasars [@Peng2006], and the first stars [@Welch2022] among other topics.
+Notable among these is the measurement of the expansion rate of the Universe [@holycow], dark matter [@Hezaveh2016;
+@Vegetti2014], supernovae [@Rodney2021], quasars [@Peng2006], and the first
+stars [@Welch2022] among other topics.
 Future surveys will discover orders of magnitude more lens system (hundreds of thousands).
 Here we present a code `caustics` to meet the massive computational requirements of modelling so many lensing systems in detail.

 # Statement of need

-Unlocking the exciting scientific potential of graviational lensing will require processing hundreds of thousands of lenses [@Collett2015] expected to be discovered in the next generation of surveys (Rubin, Euclid, Roman, and more).
+Unlocking the exciting scientific potential of gravitational lensing will require processing hundreds of thousands of lenses [@Collett2015] expected to be discovered in the next generation of surveys (Rubin, Euclid, Roman, and more).
 The current state of lensing analysis, however, requires many days/weeks to analyze even a single system, so computational advancements like GPU